ArkadiYoskovitz/MultiDocumentPlusUUID/ReadMe.txt

 			-[DocumentsListController createTextEntry]
 			<device name> (<device model>))

-On the receiving device, the new document appears in the table view in perhaps 10 seconds, but initially the detail view shows an empty object graph.
+On the receiving device, the new document appears in the table view in perhaps 10 seconds, but initially its object graph is unavailable.
-After about 90 seconds, a notification updates the object graph as initialized on the creating device.
+After about 90 seconds, when the object graph becomes available, a notification updates the Master View, and the Detail view becomes available to the user.
-For a given document, after both devices show the (same) object graph, edit operations on one device appear on the other within 10 seconds.
+For a given document, after both devices show the (same) object graph, edit operations on one device appear on the other within about 10 seconds.

 Note that this application is a very simple test of UIManagedDocument cloud-syncing.
 Each document's object graph contains just one instance of TextEntry, and it persists for the life of the document.